samkeen/simple-todo/README.md

 # Todo

 ## Summary

-This is a simple todo list app build to help learn the basics of Rust.
+This is an extremely simple todo list app build to help learn the basics of Rust.

-Purposefully not using a framework like Clap, want to solidify the basics first.
+Purposefully not using a CLI framework like Clap.
+Rather I want to solidify the basics first.

-## Features
+## Usage

-This is a simple CLI based Todo app
-The commands are
-- new (add a new todo)
-- list (list all todos)
-- complete

 Example
 ```
+❯ todo
+No command given
+USAGE: todo <command> [arg]
+Known commands:
-$ todo add "Clean the garage"
+todo add "todo description"
+todo list
+done <id of todo>

-$ todo list
+❯ todo list
-[1] Go for a walk
-[2] Clean the garage

-$ todo done 1
+== Existing todos ==
+[afce43] this is a test todo

+❯ todo add "learn Rust"
+Added Todo[633d00] 'learn Rust'

-$ todo list
+❯ todo list
-[2] Clean the garage
+== Existing todos ==
+[afce43] this is a test todo
+[633d00] learn Rust
 ```

 The todos are stored in a file called `todos.json` in the current directory.